Montana State University-Bozeman

 Department of Earth Sciences, Montana State University Homepage Essay 1: Teaching in the Field "We're going on a field trip!" the instructor announces enthusiastically to the class, expecting that ...

-Department of Earth Sciences at Montana State University-Bozeman part of Integrate:Workshops:Geoscience and the 21st Century Workforce:Programs
+Department of Earth Sciences at Montana State University-Bozeman part of Integrate:Workshops and Webinars:Geoscience and the 21st Century Workforce:Programs

 Information for this profile was provided by David Mogk, Earth Sciences, Montana State University-Bozeman.
 Information is also available on the program website.
 Students in this program are pursuing a bachelors ...

-Mineral Classification: What's in a Name part of Integrate:Workshops:Teaching the Methods of Geoscience:Activity Supplement Collection
+Mineral Classification: What's in a Name part of Integrate:Workshops and Webinars:Teaching the Methods of Geoscience:Activity Supplement Collection

 Dave Mogk, Montana State University.This page is a supplement to the original activity description found hereShort description of the activity:Students derive their own scheme for identifying and naming minerals. ...